RunestoneInteractive/webfundamentals/_sources/CSS/exercises.rst

       </body>
    </html>

 2. Given the table in the html code in the question style the table so that the odd rows have a light gray background  In addition and a header row to the table and style that row so it has white text and a black background color.
+Change the font so that they are all 14 point sans serif of some kind.

 .. actex:: ex_css_2
    :language: html